johnwargo/johnwargo/README.md

 * I publish a lot of stuff on my personal blog at [johnwargo.com](https://johnwargo.com)
 * If you have questions about any of the repos here, use Issues in the repo to contact me
-* first at firstlast dot com
+* Email me at first at firstlast dot com, I usually check email in the morning and after work

 <!--